Khorog: Facilities and education

 Khorog is also host to the Aga Khan Lycee and one of the three campuses of the University of Central Asia.
 The university was founded in 2000 by the governments of Kazakhstan, the Kyrgyz Republic and Tajikistan, and The Aga Khan.
 It is the world's first internationally chartered institution of higher education.
 UCA has three Schools – School of Arts and Sciences, Graduate School of Development and the School of Professional and Continuing Education.
 The Khorog campus offers Bachelor of Arts and Bachelor of Science degrees in Global Economics and Earth and Environmental Sciences.

 Transportation

 There is a bridge to the Afghan side of the river.
 Khorog is situated along the Pamir Highway at the point where it leaves the Panj valley and heads east up the Ghunt valley.
 The Pamir highway is the main road in Gorno-Badakhshan and connects the Tajik capital of Dushanbe toward the west to the Republic of Kyrgyzstan to the northeast.

 The highway is very difficult to pass in both directions, especially during winter and spring.
 Khorog also has a small airport, which can accommodate smaller airplanes like AN-28 turboprop and the Yakovlev YAK-40, or helicopters.
-Currently, in 2023, there are no regular flights between Khorog and Dushanbe.
+Currently, in 2026, there are weekly flights between Khorog and Dushanbe on Tajik Air's final AN-28.